Outline

 Overview

-Zenswap is a cross-chain swap solution that leverages USDC routing to provide users boundless liquidity as they swap native assets across different blockchains and networks.
-It is powered by Analog GMP and Circle CCTP, which abstract away the complexity of cross-chain interactions, offering users a seamless and secure way to exchange native assets across different chains.
+Zenswap is a cross-chain swap solution that enables seamless native asset exchanges across different blockchains and networks.
+By leveraging USDC routing, Zenswap provides users boundless liquidity and eliminates the complexity of cross-chain interactions.
+It is powered by Analog GMP and Circle CCTP, ensuring secure and efficient transactions.
 Currently, Zenswap sources liquidity from major DEXs, such as Uniswap, and supports developers in integrating its functionality into custom smart contracts.
 Future iterations aim to be DEX-agnostic, supporting native token swaps across multiple chains.

 Features

-Capital efficiency: Zenswap addresses the DeFi market’s “liquidity fragmentation” challenge by pairing all other assets within the protocol with USDC, a foundational routing layer.
-This approach improves capital efficiency, minimizes slippage, and attracts and retains liquidity from competitive market makers.
+Capital efficiency: Addresses liquidity fragmentation by pairing all assets with USDC, minimizing slippage, and attracting competitive market makers.
 For more details, see “Liquidity Management”.

-Boosted Liquidity/Turbo Service: Zenswap’s novel Turbo Service, developed by Analog, enables cross-chain swaps to be settled in near-instant time, significantly enhancing efficiency and UX.
-Check out “Turbo Service” for more info.
+Boosted liquidity/Boost Mode: Zenswap’s novel Boost Mode, developed by Analog, enables cross-chain swaps to be settled in near-instant time, significantly enhancing efficiency and UX.
+Check out “Boost Mode” for more info.

 Composability: Zenswap is a fully composable solution, meaning you can append extra logic to the asset transfer logic on the target blockchain.
 Imagine unstaking on chain A and then transferring the unstaked asset to chain B to use as collateral for a loan.
 Check out “SDK Quickstart” & “API Quickstart” to get started.

-Optimized route selection: Algorithm evaluates routes based on fees, speed, and liquidity, including Turbo Service availability.
+Optimized route selection: Algorithm evaluates routes based on fees, speed, and liquidity, including Boost Mode availability.
 For more details, see “Route Selection”.

 Real-time transaction transparency: Users track swap progress through detailed status updates (e.g., SourceSwap, USDCburn, Completed).
 See “Transaction Status Tracking”.